-Some healthcare providers specialize in treating patients who are obese or overweight.
+Some healthcare providers specialize in treating obese or overweight people.
+These

-These healthcare providers are called bariatric healthcare providers or bariatricians.
+healthcare providers are called bariatric healthcare providers or bariatricians.
+Some

-Some of these healthcare providers may also be bariatric surgeons.
-Bariatric surgeons
+of these healthcare providers may also be bariatric surgeons.
+Bariatric surgeons are

 Obesity is when body fat is above a certain level.
 Body mass index (BMI) is a common

 way to measure obesity.
 BMI is a measurement that uses a person's height and weight

 to determine a weight category.
 A BMI of 25 to 29.9 means overweight.
 A BMI higher

 than 30 means obese.
 Your healthcare provider can calculate your BMI for you.
 You